cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p3.md

 The problem is, that Sisu will silently swallow issues related to "not able to glean" the component (due unsupported bytecode version).
 To see these, you can use `-Dsisu.debug`.

+Hence, the ideal thing you can do, if you develop Plugins or Extensions that declare "minimum supported Maven version" is to also compile to that bytecode level as well.
+Otherwise, you must pay attention and follow this table.

 On related node, recent Sisu versions introduced this flag: https://github.com/eclipse-sisu/sisu-project/pull/98 Also, latest Maven 4.0.x comes with this flag enabled.